IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 If this is the first version of the dataset, its version number will be set to ``1.0``.
 Otherwise, the new dataset version number is determined by the most recent version number and the ``type`` parameter.
 Passing ``type=minor`` increases the minor version number (2.3 is updated to 2.4).
 Passing ``type=major`` increases the major version number (2.3 is updated to 3.0).
 (Superusers can pass ``type=updatecurrent`` to update metadata without changing the version number.)

 This call also supports an optional boolean query parameter: ``assureIsIndexed``.
-If true, the call will fail, with a 409 ("CONFLICT") response, if the dataset is awaiting re-indexing.
-If indexing occurs during publishing, it could cause the publish request to fail, after a 202 response has been received.
+If true, the call will fail with a 409 ("CONFLICT") response if the dataset is awaiting re-indexing.
+If indexing occurs during publishing it could cause the publish request to fail, after a 202 response has been received.
 Using this parameter allows the caller to wait for indexing to occur and avoid this possibility.
 It is most useful in situations where edits are made immediately before publication.

 .. note:: See :ref:`curl-examples-and-environment-variables` if you are unfamiliar with the use of ``export`` below.